 School Breakfast Success

 The positive effects of eating breakfast are hard to ignore.
-Dani Sheffield is the executive director of Child Nutrition Services for Aldine ISD in Aldine, Texas, where 90 percent of students qualify for free and reduced meals.
+Dani Sheffield is the executive director of Child Nutrition Services for Aldine ISD in Aldine, Texas, where 90% of students qualify for free and reduced meals.
 When students eat breakfast, Sheffield says the result is “better attendance, better attention spans in class, improved class participation, fewer discipline problems and higher test results.”

 Additionally, alternative breakfast models – like breakfast in the classroom or grab and go – have a powerful effect on students.
 When kids eat together, it creates a sense of community.
 This goes a long way towards student success and school meal participation.